MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-update-report-layouts.md

 ---
-title: Keeping a Report Layout Up-to-date | Microsoft Docs
+title: Keeping a Report Layout Up-to-date
-description: You may need to update a custom report layout that is used on a report.
-This is required when there has been a design change to the report's data set, for example, a field that is used in the layout has been removed from the report data set.
+description: Learn how to update a custom report layout used on a report when there are design changes to the report's data set, for example.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual